getodk/docs/shared-src/docs-tech-guide.rst

    When you cloned down a repo,
    your local copy gives your GitHub copy the name ``origin``.

-   You also need to give the primary ODK Docs repo a name, and our convention is to name it ``upstream``.
+   You also need to give the primary ODK-X Docs repo a name, and our convention is to name it ``upstream``.

    .. tabs::